LineageOS/lineage_wiki/pages/how-tos/import_to_android_studio.md

 ### Configure memory

-Navigate to the `bin` folder from the install directory of Android Studio (e.g. `~/android-studio/bin`), open the files `studio.vmoptions` and `studio64.vmoptions` with a text editor and include the following:
+Open Android Studio and click on **Configure**.

+Then click on "Edit Custom VM Options" and include the following:

 ```
 -Xms748m